-Our hub draws together all our work on the EU exit
+Our hub draws together all our work on EU exit

-Departments have achieved a lot so far, but exiting the EU is no ordinary task.
-Departments have had to prepare for multiple potential outcomes, with shifting timetables and ongoing uncertainty.
-It is a task that has little or no historical precedent and the National Audit Office’s work examining departments’ preparedness – spanning 26 reports since December 2016 – reflects the scale and breadth of the task.
+The UK left the EU on 31 January.
+During the period following the referendum in 2016 departments had to prepare for multiple potential outcomes, with shifting timetables and uncertainty.
+It was a task that had little or no historical precedent and the National Audit Office’s work examining departments’ preparedness – spanning some 27 reports – reflected the scale and breadth of the task.

-On this page we have drawn together all of our work on EU exit.
-We will continue to update it as we publish updates in the coming months.
+On this page we have drawn together all our work on EU Exit.
+We shall continue to update it as we publish new work

 Gareth Davies, Comptroller & Auditor General (C&AG)